 Top 10 Holdings (% of Portfolio)

 GICS Sector Exposure (% of Portfolio)

-+In an effort to avoid distorting aggregate portfolio characteristics, the weighted average portfolio calculations exclude an individual financial ratio that has a negative denominator or an outlier value (e.g., greater than 100x or 100%, less than 0%) which we view as not representative of the ongoing underlying economics of the business, likely due to transitory issues or GAAP accounting limitations.
++In an effort to avoid distorting aggregate portfolio characteristics, the weighted average portfolio calculations exclude an individual financial ratio that has a negative denominator or an outlier value (e.g., greater than 100x or 100%, less than 0%) which we view as not representative of the ongoing underlying economics of the business, likely due to transitory issues or GAAP (Generally Accepted Accounting Principles) accounting limitations.
+GAAP is the accounting standard adopted by the U.S. Securities and Exchange Commission (SEC).
 Additional information is available upon request.

 Polen Growth Fund – Prospectus →

 Polen Growth Fund – Summary Prospectus →